Whistleblower Retaliation and Severance Package Negotiation

 Washington State’s Law against Discrimination (WLAD) and related statutes have teeth, and they are liberally construed in favor of employees who have been subjected to illegal treatment by their employers.
 These laws have a strong, explicitly stated desire to protect workers from retaliation for exercising certain protected rights, too many to enumerate.

 Everybody with a work history knows what retaliation looks like, has seen some form of it through their family, friends or work.
-Here are some examples you may recognize:

 Feel free to contact me to learn more.